FusionAuth/fusionauth-site/site/_posts/2022-10-07-illustrative-mathematics.md

 **Dan:** Tell me about your work as a Director of Engineering at Illustrative Mathematics.

 **Dylan:** I currently manage a team of engineers who work on various applications and products.

 At the end of the day, our main focus is empowering our content writers to write the best content through custom software solutions.
-Our team then takes that content and makes it ready for the masses, whether that's interfacing with a learning management system or creating print-ready PDFs that will become textbooks, that's our focus.
+Our team then takes that content and makes it ready for the masses, whether that's interfacing with a learning management system or creating print-ready PDFs that will become textbooks.
+That's our focus.

 **Dan:** Do you focus primarily on the USA or other countries?
 Are there any local laws about student data you have to abide by?